Noel-96/PersonalBugLog/README.md

 Terminating app due to uncaught exception 'NSGenericException', reason: 'Misuse of SFSafariViewController interface.
 Use -initWithURL: or -initWithURL:configuration: instead.'

 ## Why the bug happened
-tried linking the    SFSafariViewController to a view controller int he storyboard
+ i was linking the SFSafariViewController to a view controller in the storyboard

 ## How I fixed it.
 I removed the main storyboard from the project and instantiated my ViewController from the app delegate file